-Her new ensemble, The Berry Collective, will feature a rotating cast of some of today’s best performers in the field of Early Music.
-They are musicians who perform in orchestras such as The Handel and Haydn Society, Boston Baroque, Tafelmusik, A Far Cry, and others.
-The focus will be on music from Schobert (a little-known German composer working in France whose music was very influential to composers such as Mozart and Boccherini) to Schubert, a beloved titan whose music shines forth with new brilliance when performed on historical instruments.
-The Berry Collective is now able to receive tax-deductible donations through Fractured Atlas, and plans for the 2015-16 are underway.
+Her ensemble The Berry Collective features a rotating cast of some of today’s best performers in the field of Early Music who perform in orchestras such as The Handel and Haydn Society, Boston Baroque, Tafelmusik, A Far Cry, Anima Eterna Brugge, and Grand Harmonie.
+The focus is on music ranging from the time of Schobert (a little-known German composer working in France whose music was very influential to composers such as Mozart and Boccherini) to Schubert, a beloved titan of early romanticism whose music shines forth with new brilliance when performed on historical instruments.